 Evidence of negative connections may include behaviors that:

-- Criticize research parts rather than recognize parts that work well Academics tend to call meaningful “critique,” what their victims see as cutthroat criticism.
+- Criticize research parts rather than recognize parts that work well Academics tend to call meaningful “critique,” what their victims sometimes see as cutthroat criticism.

 Evidence of positive connections include behaviors that add to meaningful lives: